-You will receive pension funds for periods of social security benefits and the home care allowance.
-To receive pension funds for such periods, you must have received earnings from work at some point during your working life to an amount of at least 17,480.28 euros (in 2018) before you retire.
+You will accrue pension for periods of social security benefits, such as the daily allowances for parents and the earnings-related unemployment allowance.
+You also accrue pension for the home care allowance.
+To accrue pension for such periods, you must have received earnings from work at some point during your working life to an amount of at least 20,571.69 euros (in 2024) before you retire.

-You will accrue pension funds for the following social security benefits:
+You accrue pension for the following social security benefits:

-- the maternity, special maternity, paternity and parental allowance (the parental allowance can also be paid as a partial or minimum-level allowance):
+- the pregnancy, special pregnancy and parental allowance (the parental allowance can also be paid as a partial allowance);

 - the adult education subsidy;